SAG-GithubApprentice/Project_2/README.md

-# Tech Stock Performance Prediction Project (AMD, Intel, & Nvidia)
+# Tech Stock Performance Prediction Project

 ## Overview

-This project is designed to predict the future performance of tech giants: Intel, Nvidia, and AMD using machine learning (ML).
-By analyzing historical stock data, we aim to develop a model that can accurately forecast stock prices, providing valuable insights for investors and enthusiasts interested in the technology sector.
+This project aims to predict the future performance of key semiconductor stocks - AMD, Intel, and Nvidia - and compare these predictions against the performance of the semiconductor ETF, SOXX.
+Our team, consisting of Sergio Garzon, Chris Alvarez, and Todd Snyder, leverages machine learning and feature extraction techniques to provide accurate forecasts and insightful analysis within a condensed timeframe.
+This endeavor is supported by edX Boot Camps LLC as our educational partner.

 ## Table of Contents